pkia/Dijkstra_MHBT/README.md

 # Dijkstra_MHBT
-Dijkstras shortest path implemented on a binary heap
+Dijkstra's shortest path implemented on a binary heap